malstraem/vulkan-interop-directx/readme.md

 _ = swapchain1.Present(0u, (uint)SwapChainFlag.None);
 ```

-We also need to handle resizing - when it occurs we need to recreate DirectX and Vulkan resources.
+We also need to handle resizing - when it occurs we should to recreate DirectX and Vulkan resources.

 # Prerequisites
 * .NET 7
 * Windows SDK 10.0.22621
-* Vulkan SDK (if you want compile shaders yourself)
+*